2qx/vermont.cool/quit/README.md

 Cytisine is a plant that cannot be patented.
 The plant that it's derived from can grow in most of the US.

-There *seeds* are available for sale in the US online.
+There are *seeds* are available for sale in the US online.

 But there is no legal way that a pharmaceutical giant can price gouge a captive market on a vertical demand curve for a plant supplement.